chickensmitten/14_nextjs_summary/README.md

 - When doing API calls like fetching from MongoDB, it is always important to check if `async await` is in sequential order and used properly.
 Else, the code could run before the API request is fulfilled with a response, giving a lot of errors.
 - Using `import Head from "next/head";` to add meta data and meta tags for SEO
 - After deploy, remember to set up MongoDB to allow connection from the production code.
+- Form Submission
+  - When submitting form, need to have API call at the new form page.
+Then pass in a function that handles posts which goes to the api folder.
+Then in the form component, add in the data upon on submit.
+Refer to "pages/api/new-meetup.js", "pages/new-meetup/index.js" and "components/meetups/NewMeetupForm.js" for example implementation.